Andrettin/Wyrmsun/readme.txt

 - Added Goblin Swordsman.
 - Cavalry units, siege weapons, transport ships and gryphon riders now require 2 food instead of 1.
 - Cavalry units now have 9 evasion instead of 10.
+- Workers can now use mines owned by allies.

 * Upgrades
 - Update to the Spatha's icon (by Leo).